ggabriel96/opzioni/README.md

     This library requires C++20.
 That limits a lot its potential users, but also allows for the use of the new and powerful features of C++.
 It also helps to accomplish the previous goals.

 These goals ought to be discussed in further detail in a separate document.

+# Disclaimer

+### I would say this is a hobby project to be used in other hobby projects:

+- This is a **personal project** with **no promise of maintainability** for the time being.

+    I started it to learn more about C++ and its new features.

+- Although it is *not* in *early* development, since I'm working on it for months and iterated over it many times, **I do not consider it stable**.

+- There are **many unit tests missing**.

+- I frequently changed the interface of the library and I'm **not afraid of changing it radically again** if I think it would improve the UX.

+    Another example is the names of the `namespaces` and what is in them.

+- There is *a lot* of polish and optimization work to do.